wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 pattern
 ^^^^^^^

-Default index pattern to use on the app.
-If there's no valid index patterns on Elasticsearch, the app will automatically create one with the name indicated in this option.
+Default index pattern to use on the Wazuh Kibana plugin.
+If there is no valid index patterns on Elasticsearch, the Wazuh Kibana plugin will automatically create one with the name indicated in this option.

 +--------------------+-------------------------+
 | **Default value**  | wazuh-alerts-3.x-*      |